Readit News logoReadit News

 dws commented on Tech nostalgia enthusiasts have made a PiDP-10, a replica of the PDP-10 theguardian.com/technolog... · Posted by u/zdw

-rst · a year ago
+rst · 2 years ago

 Correction -- it's a 2:3 scale model of a PDP-10 front panel, concealing a Raspberry Pi running an emulator.
 In the original equipment, the panel would have been attached to one of several racks containing the CPU and main memory, cabled up to peripherals (tape drives like in '60s movies, disk drives the size of washing machines) through wires under the false floor of a dedicated computer room...